Understanding options to leave your home

 If homeownership is no longer affordable, there are options to help you exit your home without facing the costly impacts of foreclosure.

-A foreclosure on your home can be devastating – financially and emotionally.
-If you’ve worked with your loan servicer (the company listed on your mortgage statement) and determined that you don’t qualify for a modification or alternative to stay in your home, or you’ve decided you no longer want to live in your home, don’t give up.
+A foreclosure on your home can be devastating — financially and emotionally.
+If you’ve worked with your loan servicer (the company listed on your mortgage statement) and determined that you don’t qualify for a modification or alternative to stay in your home, or you’ve decided you no longer want to live in your home, you may consider options to leave your home gracefully.

-There are additional options you may have to exit gracefully from your home, including selling with equity, a short sale or deed-in-lieu.
-Reach out to your loan servicer to discuss whether one of these options may be available to you.
+Reach out to your loan servicer to discuss whether one of the following options may be available to you.

 Selling with Equity